What is Patient Engagement?

 The following buyer’s guide will help you determine whether you’re ready for your own patient engagement software.

 Running a build vs. buy software analysis starts by understanding what a product actually needs to do.
-Numerous factors go into consideration to decide to develop a patient engagement system.
-After all, it’s a huge app, requiring a lot of integrations, with a Patient Portal, Prescription software, EHR systems, and a lot more.
+There are many elements to consider when considering the development of a patient engagement system.
+It’s an enormous undertaking with multiple integrations, such as EHR systems, patient portals, and prescription software.

 When we’re looking to make a buy or build software decision, we don’t rely on a complex matrix or framework.
 Instead, we look at two straightforward factors: Who you are, and the development costs.